-Most organisations have what is known as a ‘firewall” to protect their networks and their computers.
+Most organisations have what is known as a "firewall” to protect their networks and their computers.
 A firewall is a secure server through which all communication passes and which protects the organisation’s computers from unauthorised access by filtering the information getting in and out.
 Depending on how the firewall is set up, access to another secure server may be denied.

 IMPORTANT: Additional Cardholders must have permission from the Primary Cardholder before downloading and using the Cashplus Mobile App.

-Using the Cashplus Mobile App
+1.11 Using the Cashplus Mobile App

 You can use our Cashplus Mobile App to view and access your eligible Cashplus Accounts.
-Use of the Cashplus Mobile App is in accordance with these conditions and you’ll need to register to use this service.
+Use of the Cashplus Mobile App is in accordance with these conditions and you’ll need to register to use the service.

 You’ll be responsible for all instructions given by you or anyone acting with your authority whilst using the Cashplus Mobile App.
 Please note this includes any errors or instructions sent by someone other than yourself so please don’t leave your device unattended while you’re logged-in to the App.

 You must only use the Cashplus Mobile App for online account servicing and other intended uses.
 You must not copy, reproduce or attempt to alter it in any way.

-In addition to the above, non-personal data may be collected by your mobile device or app store provider in accordance with their terms and conditions which apply to the use of your device and app store account.
+In addition to the above, non-personal data may be collected by your mobile device or app store provider in accordance with their Terms and Conditions which apply to the use of your device and app store account.

-The Cashplus Store locator uses location based services.
-We, and/or other third parties, may get data about your location (i.e. GPS signals from your mobile device) or data that can be used to approximate your location and for prevention of fraud and/or money laundering.
+The Cashplus Mobile App uses location based services.
+Data about your location (i.e. GPS signals from your mobile device) or data that can be used to approximate your location, is used to provide features such as the ‘Store Locator’ and for the prevention of fraud and/or money laundering.

-Cashplus Mobile App Service
+1.12 Cashplus Mobile App Service